 1. Real-Time Dynamic Scheduling

-The system constantly monitors the progress of every work order in the field.
+A static schedule goes stale within minutes of your technicians starting the day.
+Dynamic scheduling solves this by constantly monitoring the progress of every work order in the field.
 If a tech completes a job 15 minutes early or hits unexpected traffic, the AI automatically analyzes the entire workload for all technicians and suggests or executes the optimal change.

 Operational Benefit: Eliminates the “Who’s free next?” problem.
-Supervisors no longer spend valuable time manually shuffling assignments; the system maintains peak utilization automatically.
+Supervisors stop spending valuable time manually shuffling assignments, and the system maintains peak utilization automatically.

 2. The Time Predictor: Realistic Job Durations